MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/browser-file-upload-azure-storage-blob.md

 ### Upload file to blob

-The `createBlobInContainer` function uploads the file to the container, using the [ContainerClient](/javascript/api/overview/azure/storage-overview), with the `uploadBrowserData` method.
+The `createBlobInContainer` function uploads the file to the container, using the [ContainerClient](/javascript/api/overview/azure/storage-overview).
 The content type must be sent with the request if you intend to use browser functionality, which depends on the file type, such as displaying a picture.

 :::code language="typescript" source="~/../js-e2e-browser-file-upload-storage-blob/src/azure-storage-blob.ts" highlight="10" id="snippet_createBlobInContainer":::